gamercade-io/gamercade_site/docs/editor/graphics-editor/sprite-sheet-editor.md

 The Sprite Sheet List also features two buttons:

 - **New** - Inserts a new default sprite sheet, with a single default sprite.
+- **Import Sprite Sheet** - After selecting a valid file type, opens the Import Sprite Sheet dialog box.
 - **Delete** - Deletes the selected sprite sheet.

+### Importing Sprite Sheets

+When clicking the Import Sprite Sheet button, you will be prompted to select an image.
+Once the image is selected, another window will appear.
+This window will allow you to import entire sprite sheets quickly and efficiently (sometimes called an atlas).

+To do this, select how you wish to define your sprite sheet:

+- **Row & Column Count** - Enter the number of rows and columns inside the atlas.
+- **Frame Size In Pixels** - Enter pixel dimensions (width and height) for the frames.

+Then, click the Import Sprite Sheet button.
+If successful, your new sprite sheet will be appended to the list of sprite sheets. **You must ensure that the correct palette is selected when importing the sheet**, otherwise it is likely to fail.
+If your sprite sheet fails to import, check the console for any error output messages.

+You may click the cancel button to un-load the image and cancel the sprite sheet import process.

 ## Sprite Sheet Settings